 The Earth’s crust varies in thickness from about 65km on the continents to only about 10km on the ocean floors.
 The lithosphere is the outer solid portion of the Earth that includes the crust and the uppermost part of the mantle.
 The lithosphere has an average depth of 100 km.

 Directly below the lithosphere is the asthenosphere, a region of the mantle with a plasmic, semisolid consistency which reaches to about 2900 km below the surface.
 The solid, metallic inner core goes the rest of the way to the center of the earth.
 Both are composed primarily of iron and nickel.

 The Earth’s Plates

 Scientists think that the lithosphere broke into pieces, called tectonic plates, some 3.8 billion years ago.
-Most earthquakes are caused by large-scale movement of these lithospheric plates, and occur at boundaries between the plates.
+Most earthquakes are caused by the large-scale movement of these lithospheric plates and occur at boundaries between the plates.

 Experts recognize seven to twelve major plates and a number of smaller ones.
 The plates take their names from continents (the North American Plate) from oceans (the Pacific Plate) and from geographic areas (the Caribbean Plate).

 The plates are in very slow but constant motion so that, seen from above the Earth’s surface, it might look like a slow-moving spherical jigsaw puzzle.
 The plates move at a rate of 2-15 cm, or several inches, in a year.